-According to the planned timeframe, first results on cetacean distribution are presented on 4 November 2019 during an ASI Special event organized at the occasion of the Seventh Meeting of the Parties to ACCOBAMS.
-A Final consolidated report, including the results of the 3 sub-regional workshops, should be available during the 3rd trimester 2020.
+According to the planned timeframe, the first results on cetacean distribution were presented on November 4, 2019 during an ASI Special event organized at the occasion of the Seventh Meeting of the Parties to ACCOBAMS.

+A final consolidated report of the ASI Mediterranean results, including the results of the 3 sub-regional workshops, will be delivered during the 3rd trimester 2020.
+It will be complemented by the final report on CeNoBS Black Sea Survey results which is expected at the same period.